By Ethan Miller and Mohammed Alkhabtib

 In our ongoing commitment to strengthen Texas’s energy infrastructure, the Texas Solar Energy Society is proud to update our members on a crucial initiative.
 Spearheaded by our research team, we have embarked on a project to estimate the economic impact of grid service interruptions across the state due to the extreme weather events our state has been experiencing.

-Last year, we projected that these interruptions could cost our state economy around $2 billion in 2023.
-However, we have refined our methods and adjusted our focus to 2022, in order to take advantage of the more comprehensive data available.
+In our initial estimate, we encountered the problem of drawing on data from multiple sources, introducing the challenge of instrumentation bias if each source calculated the reliability indexes different.
+However, we have refined our methods and adjusted our focus to EIA-only, in order to take advantage of the more comprehensive data available.
 This change allows us to provide a more accurate and actionable analysis as we advocate for necessary grid reforms.

-To date, we have completed estimates for 24 out of the 68 TDUs, suggesting a potential cost of $68.6 billion in 2022 alone.
+To date, we have completed estimates for 42 out of the 71 utilities, suggesting a potential cost of $2.065 billion in 2022 alone.
 We continue to seek IEEE-compliant data from other utilities and will update our findings accordingly.

 The insights garnered from our detailed analysis not only quantify the financial impacts of grid interruptions but also illuminate the path forward for enhancing grid reliability.
 The Texas Solar Energy Society is committed to using this crucial data to advocate for comprehensive grid maintenance strategies that are not only responsive but also proactive.
 By presenting our findings to decision-makers, we aim to underline the economic necessity of investing in our grid infrastructure.
 This initiative will support the development of well-informed policies and funding allocations, ensuring that future grid interruptions are fewer and less severe.
 Our goal is to equip Texas with a robust and resilient energy system that can withstand the challenges of tomorrow, safeguarding our economy and enhancing the quality of life for all Texans.